YWx Frequently Asked Questions

 It depends on the YouthWorks site.
 We seek to meet the needs of our community partners and their ministries.
 Some of our organizations prefer the same volunteers to come back each day, all week long so there is consistency in the relational aspects but also logistically as well.
 In other situations you might serve with multiple partners during the week.

 For YWx trips, your group will be the only group participating in your customized mission trip.
-The minimum group size that you’ll need to register is 25.
 You’re welcome to sign up alongside other churches if you choose, but you would need to initiate that relationship.
-Talk to use before you register so we can set this up correctly for your groups.
+Talk to us before you register so we can set this up correctly for your groups.

 If your group is larger than seven people and has more than two Adult Leaders, you will most likely be split into different ministry/work crews for the week.
 Each crew will have anywhere from 7 – 10 people with 1 – 3 Adult Leaders depending on the needs of our service partners, the size of the group on site, and the number and size of vehicles available.